domgetter/mandelruby/README.md

-mandleruby
+mandelruby
 ==========

-A Mandlebrot fractal viewer written in Ruby and displays in the console.
+A Mandelbrot fractal viewer written in Ruby and displays in the console.